6 Best AI Ad Creative Tools for Paid Social in 2026

 Before looking at specific platforms, define your requirements across five dimensions:

 Volume requirements.
-How many net-new creatives per month do you need?
+App install and SaaS trial campaigns burn through creative faster than physical product campaigns.
+If you're running TikTok app install campaigns, plan for 30-50 new creatives per month minimum.
 Self-serve platforms are cost-effective up to about 50 pieces per month.
 Above that, managed programs typically deliver better ROI.

 Arcads is the leading platform for high-volume UGC-style ad creative sourced from real human creators.
-Brands submit a product brief and script; Arcads matches them to creators from a vetted network who record on their own devices, producing content that looks and feels like organic creator video.
+Brands submit a product brief and script; Arcads matches them to creators from a vetted network who record on their own devices, producing content that looks and feels like organic creator discovery video.

 Pricing: Starts around $499/month for a starter credit bundle; enterprise pricing for higher volumes.